theparadoxnick/onceuponahacktoberfest/README.md

 ```
 * Create a new pull request from your forked repository (Click the _New Pull Request_ button located at the top of your repo)
 * Wait for your PR review and merge approval!
-* Star this repository if you had fun!
+* :star: this repository if you had fun!

-:jack_o_lantern: